senthilvs-computing/senthilvs-computing/README.md

 - 👋 Hi, I’m Senthil VS
 - I’m highly interested in computing and passionate about problem solving
 - Happy to extend help in the above areas ^ .
-- 📫 Preferably cne can reach me over email !!!
+- 📫 Preferably one can reach me over email !!!